 Turn the ignition switch to the OFF position to remove and inspect fuses.
-If a fuse is blown, replace with a fuse of the same rating.
-For fuse ratings, see "Specifications." ▶ P. 138
+If a fuse is blown,

 Replacing a fuse with one that has a higher rating greatly increases the chance of damage to the electrical system.

 If a fuse fails repeatedly, you likely have an electrical fault.
 Have your vehicle inspected by your dealer.